 How to Work for an Advertising Agency

-So, you've made the decision.
 You've measured the pros and cons, and you've come to the conclusion that a career in advertising is right for you.
-The next step is following through on that decision, but that can be a lot harder than it sounds.
-Back in the fifties and sixties, it was relatively easy to get a job at a good agency and work your way up through the ranks quickly, if you had the talent.
+Back in the fifties and sixties, it was relatively easy to get a job at a good ad agency and work your way up through the ranks quickly, if you had the talent.
 But these days, the competition is intense.

 There are schools devoted to producing highly-skilled art directors, copywriters, and account teams.
-There are graduates out there who have portfolios more polished than those of agency veterans.
-And agencies are inundated with hundreds of applications from around the country, and the world, for one or two open positions.
-So, how are you going to get in?
-What's your game plan?
+There are graduates out there who have more polished portfolios than agency veterans.
+And agencies are inundated with hundreds of applications for one or two open positions.
+So, how do break into the industry?

 Intern at an Agency

 For an ad agency, an intern is a win-win situation.
-Most of the time, interns are working for free, or minimum wage, yet they will be doing work that can generate large sums of money for the agency.
-Not only that, but it's also a very easy way to test-drive potential employees, and grab the talented ones before another agency can scoop them up.
+Most of the time, interns are working for free, or minimum wage, yet they do work that can generate large sums of money for the agency.
+It's also an easy way to test-drive potential employees and grab the talented ones before another agency can scoop them up.

-So, if you have the opportunity to intern at a good shop, jump on it.
+So, if you have the opportunity to intern at a good agency, jump on it.
 Interning will help you get an "in" to the agency, but you'll also be able to work in various areas you wouldn't otherwise.
-Speak up and let the agency know you're eager and willing to learn to get the most out of your internship.
+Get the most out of your internship by being willing to learn and work.
 The experience you gain as an intern is invaluable and could lead to a permanent position.
-At the very least, you'll get some great work for your portfolio, and the kind of hands-on experience you cannot get anywhere else.
+At the very least, you'll get work for your portfolio, and the kind of hands-on experience you cannot get anywhere else.

 Take an Entry Level Position

-If you can't get a great job at an agency, just get a job.
-Period.
-Many people have successfully started their career in advertising by taking ANY job in an agency, and then working their way up.
-Don't be afraid to work outside of your job description.
-Get in there and learn everything you can.
-If you're unable to move up within that particular agency, you can still use that experience to get you a job somewhere else.
+Many people have successfully started their career in advertising by taking ANY available job in an agency, and then working their way up.
+Don't be afraid to work outside of your job goal.
+Get hired, and then learn everything you can.
+If you're unable to move up within that particular agency, you can still use the experience to get a job somewhere else.

-Some people say that you will be looked upon as that employee who is only good enough for the mailroom, or the assistant to the building supervisor.
-Nonsense.
-If you have the skill, you will find a way to showcase it.
+Don't worry that starting at the bottom won't show off your skills.
+If you have the talent and work ethic, you will find a way to showcase it.
 Get friendly with the people who work in the departments you want to work with.
 Show them your ideas.
-Get under their skin.
-If an agency can hire someone who was homeless (that actually happened), they can hire from their own ranks.
+If an agency can hire someone who was homeless, which actually happened, they can hire from their own ranks.

-If you're interested in being a copywriter or graphic designer, consider freelancing as a way to get into the business.
-Coming up with your own rates, your own campaign to advertise yourself, and approaching small businesses (and even agencies) are all tools you can use in your agency job hunt.
-You should have an online portfolio ready to go and be available to network like crazy.
+If you're interested in being a copywriter or graphic designer, consider freelancing as a way to break into the business.
+Starting a freelance career, you can set your own rates, design your own campaign to promote your services, and approach small businesses or even agencies.
+As you reach out, you should have an online portfolio ready to go and be available to network for business.

-This is not only a great way to do a lot of networking, and build a portfolio of legitimate published work, but it gives you a wide range of projects and campaigns to hone your skills.
+Freelancing also gives you the opportunity to work on a wide range of projects and campaigns to hone your skills.
 One day you're working on ice cream, the next on credit cards or vitamins.
-And you get real discipline, real quick.

 Create Spec Ads